Aman-1412/rest-api-doc-classifier/README.md

 ## New features
   - Validation accuracy added.
 Uncomment to use.
-  - Creation of 2 csv files supported to help visualize the classification
+  - Creation of 2 csv files supported to help visualize the classification.
+Uncomment to use.